The new 'Diploma In Creative Producing for Theatre and live performance'.

 The programme is rooted in the current realities of the role of the professional creative producer in theatre and live events and in the blend of practical skills, creative team-working, problem-solving and personal taste and judgement that this role requires.

 The Diploma may be centered around theatre practice, but it is open to creative producers working in all performing arts, including opera, live music, dance, circus, live art, musical theatre, festivals and more.
 Many producers work across a portfolio of projects which may also encompass visual arts, publishing and film.
 The course will not focus on these areas, but the skills taught will be transferable.

-Industry-specific and practice-centred, it incorporates many professional practitioners into its teaching and learning processes, including Julius Green, Simon Riley, James Seabright, Hannah Elsey, Vicky Graham, Joseph Smith, Will Brenton, Katy Lipson, Katie Merrit, Stage One, John Adams and others.
+Industry-specific and practice-centred, it incorporates many professional practitioners into its teaching and learning processes, including Julius Green, Simon Riley, James Seabright, Hannah Elsy, Vicky Graham, Joseph Smith, Will Brenton, Katy Lipson, Katie Merrit, Stage One, John Adams, John Probyn and others.

 Programme Rationale & Aims.